Hadokane/CI_PP2_HUG/README.md

 10. [FreeCodeCamp Article](https://www.freecodecamp.org/news/var-let-and-const-whats-the-difference/) - For a convenient primer on the differences between "Var" "Let" and "Const".
 Used when checking over my variables to ensure correct choices had been made.

 11. [Sitepoint Article](https://www.sitepoint.com/delay-sleep-pause-wait/) - Explained the premise of a "sleep" function and the use of promises to stagger my code for the automated computer player box I implemented throughout the project.
-This allowed for the integration of a more user friendly experience by reducing the number of button presses required to progress for the user.
+This allowed for the integration of a more user-friendly experience by reducing the number of button presses required to progress for the user.
 Creating the illusion of a sentient AI presence.

 12. [Youtube: developedbyed](https://www.youtube.com/watch?v=GUEB9FogoP8) - Great tutorial on text animations.
-Didn't end up implementing as used Animate.css instead but serves as good reference for potential future updates.
+Didn't end up implemented as I used Animate.css instead.
+Still serves as a good reference for future updates.

 13. [CodeBoxx Article](https://code-boxx.com/allow-one-click-javascript/) - For reference when deciding to disable the "maths-box" submit button onClick to prevent multiple answer submissions.
 Could cause the score to bug out or the player to accidentally fail the game.